Pinnacle Peak Pictures

-Pinnacle Peak Pictures (formerly Pure Flix Entertainment) is an American evangelical Christian film production and distribution studio founded by David A. R. White and Russell Wolfe.
+Pinnacle Peak Pictures (formerly Pure Flix Entertainment until January 2021) is an American independent evangelical Christian film production and distribution studio founded by David A. R. White and Russell Wolfe.
 Pinnacle Peak produces Christian films, including God's Not Dead (2014), Do You Believe?
 (2015), Woodlawn (2015), The Case for Christ (2017), and Unplanned (2019).
 Since 2014, films produced and distributed by Pure Flix have collectively grossed over $195 million at the worldwide box office.
 The company has headquarters in Scottsdale, Arizona.